-To receive action alerts or updates on the Prevention and Wellness Trust Fund, please email Maddie Ribble at firstname.lastname@example.org.
+Help MPHA restore funding to this critical program!
+To receive action alerts and updates on the Prevention and Wellness Trust Fund, or to sign on as a supporter, email Maddie Ribble at firstname.lastname@example.org.

 More information on PWTF (click links below):

-- Prevention and Wellness Trust Fund Final Report
+- 2017 Prevention & Wellness Trust Fund Final Report

-- Prevention and Wellness Trust Fund: Supplemental to Final Evaluation, Harvard Catalyst
+- Prevention & Wellness Trust Fund: Supplemental to Final Evaluation, Harvard Catalyst

 Town and City Fact Sheets: